 - Motivational incentives: Using vouchers or small cash rewards inspires clients to stay off drugs.

 Heroin is an opioid made from natural morphine, taken from the seed pod of opium poppy plants native to Colombia, Mexico, and South Asia.
 The drug often looks like a white or brown powder or can be a black sticky substance called black tar heroin.

 A person might inject, snort, sniff, or smoke heroin.
-Mixed with cocaine, cocaine is called a speedball.
+It also comes in a street form called speedball, where heroin is mixed with cocaine or fentanyl.
 However the drug is consumed, it rapidly enters the brain and sticks to opioid receptors, affecting pain, pleasure, breathing, and sleeping.

 Again, heroin is highly addictive.
 Someone who regularly uses it will develop a tolerance, so they’ll need a stronger dose to achieve the same feeling as the first time.
 When this continued use results in health problems or a failure to meet responsibilities at home, work, or school, the person has developed a substance use disorder.
 Like with AUD, SUD can range from mild to severe.

-Someone who is addicted to heroin and abruptly stops can develop severe withdrawal symptoms within hours:
+Someone who is addicted to heroin and abruptly stops can develop severe withdrawal symptoms within hours such as:

 - Sleep problems

 - Cold flashes